microsoft/skype-sync/README.md

 ```

 After that your application can just call `Sync.sendMessage(type: string, payload?: any);` to broadcast its information.
-- `type` can be any string, identifying the type of your message in the application, so in our case of note pad it can be 'ADD_NOTE'.
+- `type` can be any string, identifying the type of your message in the application, so in our case of notepad it can be 'ADD_NOTE'.
 - `payload` is optional parameter and can be any payload that is sent to the other participants that are sharing same `addinSessionId` (~all participants using same addin in same interview session).

 ```js